Ted Prior (writer): Biography

-Ted Prior previously worked as a police officer before studying at the National Art School in Sydney.
-In 1969, he earned a Diploma in Painting.
+Ted Prior was born in Sydney and previously worked as a police officer before studying at the National Art School in Sydney.
+In 1969 he earned a Diploma in Painting.
 From 1971 to 1974 he taught at the National Art School in Newcastle, before moving to a farm in 1975.
 Prior's art mediums include drawing, etching, sculpture and assemblage.
 His works have been displayed in individual and group exhibitions.

-As well as an author, Prior has also worked as an animator.
+He worked at the Faculty of Arts and Media at the Hunter Institute of Technology until retiring in 2005.